aws-samples/redshift-immersionday-labs/lab6/README.md

-# Query Aurora PostgreSQL using Federation"
+# Query Aurora PostgreSQL using Federation

 ## Contents
 * [Before You Begin](#before-you-begin)